Cooperation with eSwatini National Commission for UNESCO

 For the pilot project, an open call was announced in May and a fresh graduate of history and international relations studies from the University of Tartu, Laura Toomlaid, was selected for the program.
-After the preparation time in Estonia, in eSwatini National Commission, based in the Ministry of Education and Training, Laura assisted local education programme officer Nicky Nelisiwe Ndwandwe, participated in education and UNESCO related meetings, organised together with eSwatini colleagues teacher trainings for ASPnet teachers, visited eSwatini ASPnet schools, helped Estonian and eSwatini schools to create contacts, etc. Parallel to Estonian young volunteer, there were two young German volunteers in eSwatini.
+After the preparation time in Estonia, Laura assisted local education programme officer Nicky Nelisiwe Ndwandwe in eSwatini National Commission, based in the Ministry of Education and Training, participated in education and UNESCO related meetings, organised together with eSwatini colleagues teacher trainings for ASPnet teachers, visited eSwatini ASPnet schools, helped Estonian and eSwatini schools to create contacts, etc. In parallel to Estonian young volunteer, there were two young German volunteers in eSwatini.

 According to Laura, she learned a lot during her volunteering period, truly enjoyed her time there and valued highly the possibility to contribute to the cooperation of the National Commissions.
-As follow-up activities, Laura visits schools in Estonia to share her experiences from eSwatini, puts together a small photo exhibition about eSwatini and writes an article about eSwatini and her time there to be published in Estonian journal Horisont.
+As follow-up activities, Laura visited schools in Estonia to share her experiences from eSwatini, put together a small photo exhibition about eSwatini and wrote an article about eSwatini and her time there that was published in Estonian journal Horisont.

-The pilot project was funded by the Estonian National Commission for UNESCO and the planning process for the project of 2020 has started.
+The pilot project was funded by the Estonian National Commission for UNESCO and the planning process for the next phases of the project has started.

 Due to the COVID-19 pandemic the cooperation activities of the national commissions were adapted to virtual environment as much as possible.
 Plans that required physical presence in eSwatini were postponed to 2022.